Ovarian cancer may not cause symptoms until it has spread.

 Removal of all tissue that appears affected (cytoreductive surgery)

 The extent of surgery depends on the type of ovarian and fallopian tube cancer and the stage.

-Because when ovarian and fallopian tube cancers are first diagnosed, they have usually spread throughout the abdomen, treatment typically involves one of the following:
+When ovarian and fallopian tube cancers are first diagnosed, they have usually spread throughout the abdomen, so treatment typically involves one of the following: